 - The Quarter Pony is popular in steer wrestling (or bulldogging) and rodeo competitions.

-If you’re interested in finding out more about the Quarter Pony check out the American Quarter Pony Association’s website.
+If you’re interested in finding out more about the Quarter Pony check out the International Quarter Pony Association’s website.

 Height: While the maximum height is 16hh (64 inches) most Arabians will stand at 14.3hh (57 inches).